 Some individuals prefer to go it alone when investing, though many want the advice of a financial advisor — or at least the option for a financial advisor to review your investment planning.
 TD Ameritrade is an example of one such broker.
 If this is the case, does the broker you’re looking to use offer investment advisors?
 If not, it is possible to find an independent fee-only investment advisor external to your broker.

 5. Does the broker offer any research tools?

 For the DIY investor, does the broker offer any research tools to help analyze and pick stocks?
 Do they link up to services like Morningstar for mutual fund recommendations?
-Capital One Investing is one such broker with a set of decent research tools.
+Ally Invest is one such broker with a set of decent research tools.